Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 ###### Usage:
 1. Click the green button above, select "Download ZIP", save it, and unzip it somewhere
-2. Install Python3 (https://www.google.com/search?q=how+to+install+python) or use the EXE version
-3. Identify or create the input files needed for the script you are running (each script will list
-    its needed input files when it is executed)
-4. Copy those input files to the same folder as the scripts
+2. For simplicity I recommend you use the EXE versions of the scripts.
+No installation is required.
+But if you want to run the PY versions or modify the code, you will need to [Install Python3](https://www.google.com/search?q=how+to+install+python)
-5. To run a script just double-click it, it should launch in a new window
+3. To run a script just double-click the .PY or .EXE.
+It will launch in a new window, describe what it does, and describe any input files it requires and output files it creates
-6. Follow the directions in the window to choose modes and enter input file names
+4. Follow the directions in the window to choose modes and enter input file names
-7. Read all information that is printed to the screen (such as the name of the output file it
-    created), then press ENTER to close the window
+5. Read all information that is printed to the screen (such as the name of the output file it created), then press ENTER to close the window
-8. Done!
+6. Done!

 ### Purpose:
 Note that these files can be used without any knowledge of PMXE, only MikuMikuDance is required.

 ##### vmd_convert_tool.py